-Whether you're shopping for your favorite sustainability nerd or a backcountry fashionista, here are some gift ideas for anyone on your list.Read More
+Whether you're shopping for your favorite sustainability nerd or a backcountry fashionista, here are some great gift ideas for anyone on your list.Read More

 Being intentional about the gear you pack for trips is one of the sneaky ways going to the outdoors teaches us about leadership.
 You don’t have a lot of room for “just in case” or “what if” when you’re carrying everything on your back or in the small hull of a boat.